The Life and Martyrdom of Saint Qays al-Ghassani (‘Abd al-Masih)

 In the name of the Father, and of the Son, and of the Holy Ghost, one God.

-There was a man of the Christians of Najran¹ called Qays ibn Rabi’ ibn Yazid al-Ghassani², from the elite of the Christian Arabs.
-He was exemplary in worship, and understood his prerogatives and obligations.
-Once when he was twenty years old he went out, intending to pray in Jerusalem, alongside them came some Muslims of the folk of Najran who were resolved on going raiding.
-While he was in their company they continually beguiled him and sought his stumbling, with the result being that he went raiding with them.
+There was a man of the Christians of Nagran¹ called Qays ibn Rabi’ ibn Yazid al-Ghassani², from the elite of the Christian Arabs.
+He was exemplary in worship and understood his prerogatives and obligations.
+Once when he was twenty years old he went out, intending to pray in Jerusalem, alongside them came some Muslims of the folk of Nagran who were resolved on going raiding.
+While he was in their company, they continually beguiled him and sought his stumbling, and the result was that he went raiding with them.

-When these years had passed, he went out to one of the cities of Syria to pass the winter there.
+When these years passed, he went out to one of the cities of Syria to spend the winter there.
 He entered Baalbek⁴ at midday, and upon his horse went directly to the Church.
 As he entered, he saw a priest sitting at the door of the Church, reading from the Gospel.
 He sat at his side in order to listen to him, and said to him, “What are you reading, O priest?”
 The priest responded and said, “I am reading in the Gospel.”
-And he said to him, “Translate⁵ for me what you are reading.”
-And he translated for him, saying, “He that loveth father or mother more than me is not worthy of me.”⁶
+And he said to him, “Translate for me what you are reading.”⁵ And he translated for him, saying, “He that loveth father or mother more than me is not worthy of me.”⁶

-As soon as he had read this [Qays] began to weep, remembering what he had been, and what he had become.
-When his weeping grew in intensity the priest said to him, “Young man, what is your trouble?” al-Ghassani said to him, “Do not reprove me for my weeping.
-I was once among the adherents of this Gospel, but today I am among its enemies.
-Listen to my story, until I have made it known to you.”
+As soon as he had read this, [Qays] began to weep, remembering what he had been and what he had become.
+When his weeping grew in intensity the priest said to him, “Young man, what is your trouble?”
+The Ghassanid said to him, “Do not reprove me for my weeping.
+I was once among the adherents of this Gospel, but today, I am among its enemies.
+Listen to my story until I have made it known to you.”

-When he had made his account known to the priest, the priest said to him, “What prevents you, if you are remorseful, from returning and repenting?” al-Ghassani said to him, “The matter is exceedingly great.
+When he had made his account known to the priest, the priest said to him, “What prevents you, if you are remorseful, from returning and repenting?”
+The Ghassanid said to him, “The matter is exceedingly great.
 I know things about myself that the mountains and the two Earths [sic] cannot bear.”
-The priest said to him, “Have you not heard the Gospel say, ‘The things which are impossible with men are possible with God?’ ⁷ It also says that ‘joy shall be in heaven over one sinner that repenteth, more than over ninety and nine just persons, which need no repentance.’ ⁸ Yes, my beloved brother, know that God is swifter to us than we are to Him!
+The priest said to him, “Have you not heard the Gospel say, ‘The things which are impossible with men are possible with God?’⁷ It also says that ‘joy shall be in heaven over one sinner that repenteth, more than over ninety and nine just persons, which need no repentance.’⁸ Yes, my beloved brother, know that God is swifter to us than we are to Him!
 You have read the Gospel, as you mentioned to me.
-Remember the thief,⁹ and the Prodigal Son!” ¹⁰
+Remember the thief⁹ and the Prodigal Son!”¹⁰

-After that he went out and performed a circuit of the monasteries in the vicinity of Jerusalem.
-And after that he went out to Mount Sinai, and resided there also for a number of years, in strict devotion and in the service of the monks and solicitude for them, so that he came to go regularly to Aylah¹³ because of the kharaj tax on the estate of Qasr al-Tur¹⁴, as well as the kharaj tax on the Christians of Pharan and Raitho.¹⁵ Because of what the monks saw of his solicitude, they appointed him steward over them.
+After that, he went out and performed a circuit of the monasteries surrounding Jerusalem.
+And after that, he went out to Mount Sinai and resided there also for a number of years, in strict devotion and in the service of the monks and solicitude for them, so that he came to go regularly to Aylah¹³ because of the kharaj tax on the estate of Qasr al-Tur¹⁴, as well as the kharaj tax on the Christians of Pharan and Raitho¹⁵.
+Because of what the monks saw of his solicitude, they appointed him steward over them.
 He continued in this for five years.

-After that he conceived a desire to make his affair known.¹⁶ Thus he went out to al-Ramlah,¹⁷ and with him two virtuous monks who had given themselves to him to accompany and serve him.
-He wrote a letter as follows: “I am Qays ibn Rabi ibn Yazid al-Ghassani al-Narjani.
+After that, he conceived a desire to make his affair known¹⁶.
+Thus, he went out to al-Ramlah¹⁷, and with him two virtuous monks who had given themselves to him to accompany and serve him.
+He wrote a letter as follows: “I am Qays, Son of Rabi, Son of Yazid, the Ghassanid of Nagran.
 My story is thus-and-such.
-I have become a Christian and a monk, out of my own longing and my desire for Christianity.
+I have become a Christian and a monk out of my own longing and my desire for Christianity.
 I am lodging in the Church.
 If you want me, seek me there.”

 He threw the letter into the communal mosque in al-Ramlah.
 Then he went with the two monks and sat in the lower Church, Saint Cyriacus.

-He remained in al-Ramlah for three days, then departed for Edessa,¹⁹ then returned to Mount Sinai.
+He remained in al-Ramlah for three days, then departed for Edessa¹⁹, and then returned to Mount Sinai.

 It happened that the official in charge of the kharaj tax treated the Mount unjustly.
-(The kharaj in those days used to go to Palestine.)
-Therefore [‘Abd al-Masih] went out with a group of monks, bound for al-Ramlah.
-When they reached a place called Ghadyan, they discovered companies of pilgrims coming from their pilgrim age.²¹ As a company was passing them by, a man who was part of it saw [‘Abd al-Masih] and recognized him, for behold, he was one of his companions from the years that he had participated in raiding!
-He clung to him and said, “Are you not Qays al-Ghassani?”
+(The kharaj tax used to go to Palestine in those days.)
+Therefore, [‘Abd al-Masih] went out with a group of monks bound for al-Ramlah.
+When they reached a place called Ghadyan, they discovered companies of pilgrims coming from their pilgrimage²¹.
+As a company was passing them by, a man who was part of it saw [‘Abd al-Masih] and recognized him, for behold, he was one of his companions from the years that he had participated in raiding!
+He clung to him and said, “Are you not Qays the Ghassanid?”
 He said to him, “I do not know what you are saying.”

 When they drew near to al-Ramlah, that accursed one mounted his beast and went ahead of them into al-Ramlah.
 He gathered a crowd, went in to the governor, and informed him of what had happened in the case of the monk.
 [The governor] directed a cavalry unit to accompany him, until they encountered [the monk] en route, escorted him into al-Ramlah, and brought him in to the governor.